THE

 cannot be invariably and necessarily concomitant with the later.

-In other words, if effect is not tied up by its existence to another
+in other words, if effect is not tied up by its existence to another

 object, it can not be necessarily concomitant with the latter.

-There will be no invariability (avyabhicara).
+there will be no invariability (avyabhicara).

-Thus the possibility of deducing one fact from the other depends upon an
+thus the possibility of deducing one fact from the other depends upon an

 invariable and necessary connection which precludes the existence of the one

-without the existence of the other.
-Therefore,
+without the existence of the other. therefore,

 if two facts are existentially connected we can assert that one of them can not